-Unique document G017 number Document name Best practice recommendations: Reporting cellular pathology samples at home Version number 5 Produced by Dr Rachael Liebmann, on behalf of the Cellular Pathology Specialty Advisory Committee Date active November 2023 Date for review November 2026 Comments This document will supercede the 2019 version of this document.
-In accordance with the College's pre-publication policy, this document will be on the Royal College of Pathologists' website for an abridged consultation from 27 November to 11 December 2023.
-Responses and authors' comments will be available to review on final publication at: www.rcpath.org/profession/publications/documents-in-development.html The following changes have been made to this BPR.
-Background Page 5, lines 17-19, the following has been added: 'In addition, the practice of working from home was greatly needed to minimise risks of infection during the COVID-19 pandemic and associated lockdowns.'
+Unique document number G017 Document name Best practice recommendations: Reporting cellular pathology samples at home Version number 5 Produced by Dr Rachael Liebmann, on behalf of the Cellular Pathology Specialty Advisory Committee Date active February 2024 Date for review February 2027 Comments This document will supercede the 2019 version of this document.
+In accordance with the College's pre-publication policy, this document was on the Royal College of Pathologists' website for an abridged consultation from 27 November to 11 December 2023.
+Responses and authors' comments are available to review at: www.rcpath.org/profession/publications/documents-in-development.html Dr Mike Eden Clinical Director of Quality and Safety